im-open/setup-k6-perf-testing/README.md

   - [Incrementing the Version](#incrementing-the-version)
 - [Code of Conduct](#code-of-conduct)
 - [License](#license)

+---
+### Pre-requisites

+- Install `pre-commit`
+- Run `pre-commit install` to setup the run `yaml format` on every commit
+- This action requires that the `actions/checkout` action has run and a `fetch-depth: 0` has been set.
+The action cannot examine the tags and branches of the repository unless they've been pulled down.

 ## Inputs
 | Parameter      | Is Required | Description                                                                                                                                    |